 This workshop will promote using self-care techniques as part of mental health recovery.
 Students will learn practical skills to engage in self-care activities, to develop a daily self-care routine, and to role model self-care to others.

-By the end of this workshops, students will have learned the following:
+By the end of this workshop, students will have learned the following:

 - Define what self-care means for you